HL7/US-Core/input/pagecontent/conformance-expectations.md

 * NOTE: Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing US Core requirements.

+ (example)
+#### Must Support - Coded Elements
+Coded elements (CodeableConcept, Coding, and code datatypes) marked as Must Support following the rules for their respective bindings.

+(example)

+##### Required binding for CodeableConcept Datatype

+Required binding to a value set definition means that one of the codes from the specified value set **SHALL** be used and using only text is not valid.
+Multiple codings (translations) are permitted as is discussed below.

+##### Extensible binding for CodeableConcept Datatype

+Extensible binding to a value set definition for this IG means that if the data type is CodeableConcept, then one of the coding values **SHALL** be from the specified value set if a code applies, but if no suitable code exists in the value set, alternate code(s) may be provided in its place.
+If only text available, then just text may be used.

+##### Defined Pattern Elements

+The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern[x]] which is used almost exclusively for the CodeableConcept and Coding  datatypes.
+It specifies "a value that the value in the instance SHALL follow - that is, any value in the pattern must be found in the instance.
+Other additional values may be found too.
+This is effectively constraint by example."
+If the element is marked as must support and defined by a pattern then the pattern defines the elements *and* values that shall be present.

+(example)

+#### Must Support - Primitive Element

+Primitive elements are are single elements with a primitive value.
+If they are marked as must support, the either the value or an extension meets this requirement.

+#### Must Support - Complex Elements

+Complex element are composed of primitive and/or other complex elements.
+There are specific interpretations for must support for:

+- CodeableConcept
+- Coding
+- Reference

+which are discused separately.
+In general for any complex element the must support is met if any of the sub-elements (including extensions) are present.
+If any sub-element is mark as must support it must meet the must support requirements as well and satisfies the must support requirement for the parent element.

+(example where no sub elements are MS)
+(example where have MS sub Elements)

 #### Must Support - Resource References